ccallawa/alyvix_doc/test_case_building.rst

 .. topic:: Alyvix Editor

-   Alyvix Editor helps you create scripted connections between individual test case objects, allowing you to create more complicated interactions compared to using Designer alone.
+   Alyvix Editor helps you create scripted connections between individual test case objects, allowing you to create more complex interactions compared to using Designer alone.

 The following sections of the Alyvix Guide present further information about Alyvix Editor:

-* The :ref:`Interface Overview <alyvix_editor_interface_top>` page describes the layout of the panels and the interface controls.
+* The :ref:`Interface Overview <alyvix_editor_interface_top>` page describes the layout of the panels and how to use the interface controls.
-* The :ref:`Scripting Panel <alyvix_editor_scripting_panel_top>` page lets you create the scripted interactions between existing test cases.
+* The :ref:`Scripting Panel <alyvix_editor_scripting_panel_top>` page explains how to create the scripted interactions between existing test cases.
 * The :ref:`Scripting Management <alyvix_editor_script_mgmt_top>` page lets you manipulate
   (view, copy, edit, delete) the scripts and scripting components you have created.